Wesius/Skin-Lesion-Melanoma-Analyzer/README.md

 ## Performance Considerations

 - The use of mixed precision training and gradient accumulation helps in training larger models efficiently
-- EfficientNetV2-S provides a good balance between accuracy and computational requirements
+- EfficientNetV2-S provides a good balance between accuracy and computational requirements, although results may not be 100% accurate.
 - For inference on CPU, consider using a smaller model or quantization techniques

 ## Contributing